rishipandey125/Simple-RayTracer/README.md

 ![b1](/imgs/b1.png)

 # Transforming Spheres
-We can make this scene more interesting by raising two spheres, and casting more shadows, so let's do it!
+We can make this scene more interesting by raising two spheres, and casting more shadows.
 This next render has the teal and red spheres shrinking by 25% and moving up 200 units.

 ![b2](/imgs/b2.png)